-When it comes to choosing a water heater for your home, there are two main options: tank or tankless.
+When it comes to installing a water heater for your home, there are two main options: tank or tankless.
 And you may wonder, is one better than the other?
 Ultimately that depends on your specific needs and preferences.
-This blog post will compare tank vs. tankless water heaters and help you decide which is the best option for you!
+This blog post will compare a tankless water heater vs tank and help you decide which is the best option for you!

 What is the Purpose of a Water Heater?